 Early to rise

-We began our morning pre-dawn and boarded the bus for ride to the Cusco airport to catch our flight at 8:00am back to Lima.
-Our flight was severely delayed from Cuzco which threw our tour schedule into complete disarray.
+We began our pre-dawn morning by boarding a bus for the ride to the Cusco airport in order to catch our flight at 8:00am back to Lima.
+Our flight was severely delayed from Cusco which threw our tour schedule into complete disarray.
 Warning: This is my only complaint about the trip so feel free to skip ahead if you want.
-We finally arrived in Lima around lunchtime sleepy and hungry.
+We finally arrived in Lima around lunch-time, sleepy and hungry.

 Even though it was well after a normal lunchtime our guide was on a mission to take us out to tour the city and more churches.
 Around 3pm that afternoon we finally had the opportunity to get a little rest and food at an art gallery/restaurant.

-The church and catacombs at san francisco Church and monastery (Museo Catacumbas)
+The church and Catacombs at the San Francisco Church and Monastery (Museo Catacumbas)

-Finally after what seemed hours of touring churches, convents, catacombs and a historical artifact museum we were seated for a very late lunch after which we once again checked into The Country Club Hotel where we were given several hours to rest, nap and/or shower before a group dinner in the hotel's lovely restaurant.
+Finally after what seemed hours of touring churches, convents, catacombs and a historical museum of various artifacts we were seated for a very late lunch after which we once again checked into The Country Club Hotel where we were given several hours to rest, nap and/or shower before a group dinner in the hotel's lovely restaurant.

 After a delicious dinner, we said our fond good-byes to our fellow travelers and departed for the airport at around 7pm for a very late flight.